 Adult ICU

-Typical monitors: MX450, MX500, MX550, MX600, MX700.
-24/7 monitoring, frequent line changes, central-station integration, transport in and out of the unit.
+Typical monitors: MX450, MX500, MX550, MX600, and MX700.
+Continuous monitoring, frequent line changes, central-station integration, and transport in and out of the unit can increase accessory wear.

 - NIBP: reusable cuffs in adult and large-adult sizes; quick-connect hoses.